-- 62 A charity trustee will automatically cease to hold office if: - 62.1 he becomes disqualified from being a charity trustee under the Charities and Trustee Investment (Scotland) Act 2005; - 62.2 he becomes incapable for medical reasons of carrying out his duties as a charity trustee but only if that has continued (or is expected to continue) for a period of more than six months; - 62.3 he ceases to be a member of the organisation; - 62.4 he becomes an employee of the organisation; - 62.5 he gives the organisation a notice of resignation, signed by him; - 62.6 he is absent (without good reason, in the opinion of the board) from more than three consecutive meetings of the board - but only if the board resolves to remove him from office; - 62.7 he is removed from office by resolution of the board on the grounds that he is considered to have committed a material breach of the code of conduct for charity trustees (as referred to in clause 79); - 62.8 he is removed from office by resolution of the board on the grounds that he is considered to have been in serious or persistent breach of his duties under section 66(1) or (2) of the Charities and Trustee Investment (Scotland) Act 2005; or - 62.9 he is removed from office by a resolution of the members passed at a members' meeting. - 63 A resolution under paragraph 62.7, 62.8 or 62.9 shall be valid only if: - 63.1 the charity trustee who is the subject of the resolution is given reasonable prior written notice of the grounds upon which the resolution for his removal is to be proposed; - 63.2 the charity trustee concerned is given the opportunity to address the meeting at which the resolution is proposed, prior to the resolution being put to the vote; and - 63.3 (in the case of a resolution under paragraph 62.7 or 62.8) at least two thirds (to the nearest round number) of the charity trustees then in office vote in favour of the resolution.
+- 62 A charity trustee will automatically cease to hold office if: - he/she becomes disqualified from being a charity trustee under the Charities and Trustee Investment (Scotland) Act 2005; - he/she becomes incapable for medical reasons of carrying out his/her duties as a charity trustee but only if that has continued (or is expected to continue) for a period of more than six months; - 62.3 he/she ceases to be a member of the organisation or (if he/she was nominated by a corporate body) the corporate body which nominated him/her ceases to be a member of the organisation; - 62.4 he/she becomes an employee of the organisation; - he/she gives the organisation a notice of resignation, signed by him/her and in the case of an unincorporated body signed by the relevant office bearer advising that the individual is no longer their nominated member; - 62.6 he/she is absent (without good reason, in the opinion of the board) from more than three consecutive meetings of the board but only if the board resolves to remove him/her from office; - 62.7 he/she is removed from office by resolution of the board on the grounds that he/she is considered to have committed a material

+- breach of the code of conduct for charity trustees (as referred to in clause 79); - 62.8 he/she is removed from office by resolution of the board on the grounds that he/she is considered to have been in serious or persistent breach of his/her duties under section 66(1) or (2) of the Charities and Trustee Investment (Scotland) Act 2005; or - 62.9 he/she is removed from office by a resolution of the members passed at a members' meeting. - 63 A resolution under paragraph 62.7, 62.8 or 62.9 shall be valid only if: - - 63.1 the charity trustee who is the subject of the resolution is given reasonable prior written notice of the grounds upon which the resolution for his/her removal is to be proposed; - 63.2 the charity trustee concerned is given the opportunity to address the meeting at which the resolution is proposed, prior to the resolution being put to the vote; and - 63.3 (in the case of a resolution under paragraph 62.7 or 62.8) at least two thirds (to the nearest round number) of the charity trustees then in office vote in favour of the resolution.

-Register of Charity Trustees
+Register of charity trustees